 Another option for creating a “lava lamp” is to simply add salt.
 Since salt adds a bubbly gooey element when mixed with oil I let the kids put spoonfuls of kosher salt into the jars.
 It briefly created some lava lamp like bubble magic then sank to the bottom to form a sticky syrup/salt concoction.

-To see a more elaborate version of the layered liquids experiment and get more information on the science behind it, head over to our Glow in the Dark Density Tower project here:
+We made a more elaborate version of the layered liquids experiment (and it glows) here: Glow in the Dark Density Tower